BatuhanUlukan/ScrapeLinks/README.md

-# PCPartPicker CPU Links Scraper 🚀
+# PCPartPicker Links Scraper 🚀

 ## 📌 Overview
 This **C# console application** is designed to **scrape product links** from the CPU section of [PCPartPicker](https://pcpartpicker.com/products/cpu/) using Selenium WebDriver with Chrome.
 The extracted links are saved into a text file (`cpujsonlinks.txt`) for further use.